25 Amazing "Star Wars" Facts Even Fans Don't Know

 Most Star Wars fanatics already know that Yoda's full name, at least in the original script, was "Minch Yoda," before being shortened to something that rolls off the tongue a little easier.

-There's a small South Pacific island that accepts Star Wars coins as legal tender.
+25. There's a small South Pacific island that accepts Star Wars collectible coins as legal tender.